michelcrypt4d4mus/yaralyzer/README.md

 The Yaralyzer's functionality was extracted from [The Pdfalyzer](https://github.com/michelcrypt4d4mus/pdfalyzer) when it became apparent that visualizing and decoding pattern matches in binaries had more utility than just in a PDF analysis tool.

 [YARA](https://github.com/VirusTotal/yara-python), for those who are unaware[^1], is branded as a malware analysis/alerting tool but it's actually both a lot more and a lot less than that.
 One way to think about it is that YARA is a regular expression matching engine on steroids.
 It can locate regex matches in binaries like any regex engine but it can also do far wilder things like combine regexes in logical groups, compare regexes against all 256 XORed versions of a binary, check for `base64` and other encodings of the pattern, and more.
 Maybe most importantly of all YARA provides a standard text based format for people to _share_ their 'roided regexes with the world.
-All these features are particularly useful when analyzing or reverse engineering software.
+All these features are particularly useful when analyzing or reverse engineering malware, whose authors tend to invest a great deal of time into making stuff hard to find.

 But... that's also all YARA does.
 Everything else is up to the user.
 YARA's just a match engine and if you don't know what to match (or even what character encoding you might be able to match in) it only gets you so far.
 I found myself a bit frustrated trying to use YARA to look at all the matches of a few critical patterns: